Skarsnik/QUsb2snes/README.md

-Flat style icons are from google https://material.io/tools/icons/?style=baseline and under Apache Licence 2.0 Snes9x and RetroArch icon are from their respective project Most pony icons are from FrankerFaceZ
+Flat style icons are from google https://material.io/tools/icons/?style=baseline and under Apache Licence 2.0 Snes9x and RetroArch icon are from their respective project QUsb2Snes icon is from TrenteR_TR on FrankerFaceZ with changed contrast/light.
+Most pony icons are from FrankerFaceZ